Dutch MPs Alarmed About Dwindling Tobacco Tax Take

 “The government’s forecast of a €400 million increase in taxes threatens to become a loss of €100 million,” tobacco retail group NSO said.

-Figures from the RSO regional statistics office suggest some 35 percent of tobacco products consumed in the Netherlands are not bought here.
-Government research last year showed to 25 percent of discarded cigarettes packs originated abroad.
+Figures from the regional statistics office suggest some 35 percent of tobacco products consumed in the Netherlands are not bought there.
+Government research last year showed 25 percent of discarded cigarettes packs originated abroad.

-Members of the BBB pro-countryside party called on the finance minister to confirm whether the tax figures are accurate.
-“If that is the case, we have to reverse the tax increase,” said MP Henk Vermeer. “
+Members of the pro-countryside party BBB called on the finance minister to confirm whether the tax figures are accurate.
+“If that is the case, we have to reverse the tax increase,” said Member of Parliament Henk Vermeer.